The Constitutional Court (VfGH) is represented on twitter by the spokesperson @OeVfGH. The tweets are in effect messages and news by the spokesperson.

 With Twitter, the Constitutional Court deliberately opens another way of communicating in order to inform about the functions and activities of the Court.
 However, the Court has to use Twitter appropriately for a Supreme Court.
-For the “twitter policy” @VfGHSprecher this means among others:
+For the “twitter policy” @OeVfGH this means among others:

 - Inquiries by the media mostly call for more extensive replies by the spokesperson of the Constitutional Court than is possible on Twitter.
 Journalists are asked to contact the Constitutional Court’s spokespersonvia the customary way (telephone, e-mail).
-If the confines of Twitter allow, the @VfGHSprecher can also answer to media inquiries in this way.
+If the confines of Twitter allow, the @OeVfGH can also answer to media inquiries in this way.

 - On twitter, the customary form of communication of the spokespersonof The Constitutional Court applies: naturally, he cannot comment on the decisions of the Court and cannot take part of discussions about them.
-In addition: The Constitutional Court does not provide legal advice via the @VfGHSprecher.
+In addition: The Constitutional Court does not provide legal advice via the @OeVfGH.

 The Twitter Policy of the Constitutional Court in PDF-format: